Cowpens National Battlefield | VISITOR CENTER

 Cowpens: A Battle Remembered is a live-action film (real actors) that is shown every hour on the hour.
 The film lasts 18 minutes and covers the key figures, both heroes and villains, of the Battle of Cowpens.
 The film is “bloodless,” but there are scenes of shooting and soldiers dropping dead to the ground.
 Kids 8-years-old and up should not be bothered by it.
 The film does a pretty good job of explaining the battle and should be watched, if possible, before heading out to walk the battlefield.

-If you miss the film and don’t want to wait around until the next showing, yet still don’t want to be clueless when you tour the battlefield, the park also has a 13-minute animated map presentation.
+If you miss the film and don’t want to wait around until the next showing, yet still don’t want to be clueless when you tour the battlefield, there is a 13-minute animated map presentation in the Visitor Center.
 This is shown on demand, so you don’t have to wait to see it.
 A narrator explains the battle, and a battlefield map is illuminated with the American and British/Loyalist troop movements.
 It also shows the positions of other important battles of the American Revolution that took place in South Carolina.

-Animated map presentation explains the Battle of Cowpens
+Animated map presentation inside the Cowpens National Battlefield Visitor Center explains the Battle of Cowpens

-Animated map presentation explains the Battle of Cowpens
+Animated map presentation inside the Cowpens National Battlefield Visitor Center explains the Battle of Cowpens

 MUSEUM